-When enabled within the terminal setup Aux1 and Aux2 ports are mapped to COM1 and COM2.
-The administrator must then manually map these COM ports to 'unused' server COM ports using the "change client" or "net use" commands.
-These commands are issued from a command prompt from the terminal's Citrix session.
+Terminal COM ports must be remapped to server COM ports.
+The remapping commands are "change client" or "net use".
+These commands may be issued from a command prompt from the terminal's Citrix session.

 Example: the Windows COM4 port is remapped to the terminal COM1 port net use com4: \\client\com1: